Algebraically unrealizable complex orientations of plane real pseudoholomorphic curves

 \proclaim{ Theorem \thG } {\rm(Alexandre Gabard [\refG, Thm.~7.1]).} Let $A$ be a smooth connected real algebraic separating curve of genus $g$.
 Let $r$ be the number of connected components of $\R A$.
 Then there exists a separating morphism $A\to\P^1$ of degree at most $(g+r+1)/2$. \endproclaim

+As shown in [\refCop], the bound $(g+r+1)/2$ is sharp for any fixed $g$ and $r$.
 Notice that the restriction to $\R A$ of a separating morphism $A\to\P^1$ of degree $n$ is a covering over $\RP^1$ of degree $n$.
 The next theorem is a combination of the adjunction formula (in terms of Poincar\'e residues) with the Abel-Jacobi theorem.

 \proclaim{ Theorem~\thS } Let $S$ be a smooth real algebraic surface, $A$ be a smooth irreducible real separating curve on $S$, and $D$ be a real divisor on $S$ belonging to the linear system $|A+K_S|$.
 Assume that $D$ does not have $A$ as a component.
 We may always write $D=2D_0+D_1$ with a reduced curve $D_1$ and an effective divisor $D_0$.
 Let us fix a complex orientation on $\R A$ and an orientation on $\R S\setminus(\R A\cup\R D_1)$ which changes each time when we cross $\R A\cup\R D_1$ at its smooth point (this is possible because $D\in|A+K_S|$).
 The latter orientation induces a boundary orientation on $\R A\setminus(\R A\cap D_1)$.
 Let $f:A\to\CP^1$ be a separating morphism.
 Then it is impossible that, for some $p_0\in\RP^1$, the set $f^{-1}(p_0)\setminus\text{\rm supp}(D)$ is non-empty and the two orientations coincide at each point of this set. \endproclaim